 Once a potential purchaser has completed the Processes and been added to the whitelist, the potential purchaser will be shown a link that returns the potential purchaser to the Exodus Platform.
 On the Exodus Platform, a potential purchaser will be asked to certify that they are either an accredited investor within the meaning of Regulation D under the Securities Act, or that their investment in Exodus Class A common stock does not represent more than 10% of the greater of their annual income or net worth (for natural persons), or 10% of the greater of annual revenue or net assets at fiscal year-end (for non-natural persons).
 In addition, the potential purchaser will be provided with all necessary documentation that must be supplied to a potential purchaser in order for the potential purchaser to take part in this Offering.
 Such documentation will include relevant investor disclosure such as the offering circular.
-The potential purchaser will then be able to review and sign the relevant documents, such as subscription agreements and investor disclosures and confirm their purchase of the Class A common stock being sold in this Offering, The potential purchaser will provide information for funding their purchase through the Exodus Platform, and the information will be sent directly to the Transfer

-Agent through a user interface that has been consented to by the Transfer Agent.
-This user interface between the Transfer Agent and the Exodus Platform will also allow a potential purchaser to view the amount of Class A common stock the potential purchaser has deposited funds for on both the Exodus Platform and on the website of the Transfer Agent.
+The potential purchaser will then be able to review and sign the relevant documents, such as subscription agreements and investor disclosures and confirm their purchase of the Class A common stock being sold in this Offering, The potential purchaser will provide information for funding their purchase through the Exodus Platform, and the information will be sent directly to the Transfer Agent and the Exodus Platform will also allow a potential purchaser to view the amount of Class A common stock the potential purchaser has deposited funds for on both the Exodus Platform and on the website of the Transfer Agent.